Mendota Mdewakanton Dakota Tribal Community: U.S.-Dakota War of 1862

 The U.S. Dakota war was incited when U.S. officials refused to provide promised food items and goods, leading to widespread starvation and death within the Dakota reservations, particularly along the Minnesota River.
 Dakota men therefore took up arms against the white settlers around them for their promised food and security, and ultimately their freedom from the colonists.
-A main figure in this conflict was Taoyateduta (Little Crow), a Dakota chief who greatly assisted in the Dakota resistance and whose descendants figure within the MMDTC.
-The Dakota were ultimately defeated by the white Minnesotans, and noncombatants were then placed in a concentration camp near Fort Snelling, on Wita Tanka.
+A main figure in this conflict was Taoyateduta (Little Crow), a Dakota chief.
+The Dakota led by Little Crow were ultimately defeated by the US Government, and noncombatants were then placed in a concentration camp near Fort Snelling, on Wita Tanka.
 After trials were held against those Dakota people who participated in the war, President Abraham Lincoln ordered the execution of 38 Dakota men in Mankato, the largest mass execution in U.S. history.
 Following this, the remainder of the Dakota in the Fort Snelling camp were ordered into exile outside of the state of Minnesota.

 Formation

-The Mendota Mdewakanton Dakota Tribal community was officially formed in 1997 in Mendota, Minnesota, the "center of the universe" according to the ancestors of the Dakota.
-After the U.S.-Dakota War, these families assisted in trying to drive out the Dakota combatants along with other Minnesotans, and so were able to maintain residence near Minneapolis and St. Paul in the towns of Mendota and Lilydale.
-This allowed them to live near Mdote and Wita Tanka, and their descendants have retained this space through today.
+The thiyóšpaye (community) historically known as Ȟaȟa Mdote has long existed at the confluence of the Minnesota and Mississippi Rivers.
+After contact with European traders in the 18th Century, a bustling market developed in the area, and Dakhóta peoples, as well as other Native Nations, came to the area for trade.
+In the 19th century, this trade expanded and settlers began to arrive in force.
+The Dakhóta were eventually violently suppressed in the Dakota War of 1862, and following the war and further hostilities to the west, a small community of Dakhóta people managed to cling to their village, currently known as Mendota.
+This community persevered despite the hardships of the second half of the 19th century, and persists to the present day in its historical location as a distinct tribal entity.
+The Mendota Mdewakanton Dakota Tribal Community nonprofit 501(c)(3) was officially formed in 1996 in Mendota, Minnesota, to assist community members with their affairs.